ryanleesipes/open-source-field-guide/how_to_be_open.md

 So far we've covered how to be open in a very broad sense, but there is a lot of nuance in the practice of being open.
 This section aims to lay out practical best practices for those standing up and running open source projects.

+## How to bring Mozilla's values into the open and into product creation

+### Mozilla Manifesto Cheat Sheet - Core Values for All Projects

+**Open & Accessible**
+Keep the internet open, decentralized, and available to everyone.

+**Human-Centered**
+Design for individual empowerment, respect, and dignity.

+**Privacy & Security First**
+Make user privacy and security fundamental—not optional.

+**User Agency**
+Ensure people can control their digital lives and experiences.

+**Public Benefit Over Profit**
+Balance commercial success with a commitment to the public good.

+**Interoperability & Open Source**
+Embrace open standards and open-source development to promote innovation.

+**Transparency & Participation**
+Use transparent, community-driven processes that build trust and invite contribution.

+**Global Inclusion**
+Support a diverse, global community; design for equity and accessibility.

 ## Governance

 ## Who Interacts With the Public?